-Analysis of How UPL Would be Enforced46
+Analysis of How UPL Would be Enforced

 A statewide UPL is generally intended to be self-enforcing.
 For example, suppliers, pharmacies, and hospitals have no incentive to buy a UPL product at a cost higher than the UPL given subsequent purchasers will not pay more than the UPL.
 Further, public and private health plans have no incentive to reimburse providers more than the UPL.
 The UPL amount will be widely known in the State, and consumers will be aware of what they should be charged when paying for a drug.
+However, as described in this document and others, the board recognizes the complexity of the supply chain and acknowledges the concerns of stakeholders that there is adequate discussion, public comment and analysis to ensure that any implementation of a UPL accomplishes its stated goal of improving affordability.
+The simplicity of self-enforcement as a concept is not intended to minimize the complexity of implementation.

-One potential enforcement challenge could be diversion.
-This has the potential to occur when a supplier buys a quantity of products subject to a UPL and then sells the product at market price into another state.
-In 2013, Congress passed the Drug Supply Chain Security Act (DSCSA), which establishes a track and trace system for prescription drugs to reduce diversion and counterfeiting of drugs.47 Once the DSCSA is fully implemented, diversion will become less likely.
+A potential enforcement challenge could be diversion, which.-This-has the potential to occur when a supplier buys a quantity of products subject to a UPL and then sells the product at market price into another state.
+In 2013, Congress passed the Drug Supply Chain Security Act (DSCSA), which establishes a track and trace system for prescription drugs to reduce diversion and counterfeiting of drugs.69 Once the DSCSA is fully implemented, diversion will become less likely.
 A state may want to contract with a wholesaler dedicated to distribution of UPL products.
-The wholesaler can work with manufacturers on
+The wholesaler can work with manufacturers on avoiding diversion.
+State offices that operate the federal (free) Vaccine for Children Program may also have experience to share thwarting diversion laws.70